Vackář oscillator: Circuit operation

 The schematic above is the equivalent of Fig. 5 in his paper (Radioslavia design), redrawn for the use of a junction FET.
 L_{1} and the capacitors form the resonant circuit of a Colpitts oscillator, and capacitors C_{v} and C_{g} also serve as the grid voltage divider.
 The circuit can be tuned with C_{0}.
 Example values are from his paper.
+Resistor R_{L} is part of the simulation, not part of the circuit.
+L_{2} is a radio frequency choke.

-It is similar to an earlier Seiler oscillator, the difference is that in Seiler's the C_{0} is connected to the other side of C_{a}.
+It is similar to an earlier Seiler oscillator; the difference is that in Seiler's, the C_{0} is connected to the other side of C_{a}.
 Vackář based his design on stability analysis of Gouriet-Clapp (Vackář claims it is for fixed frequency or a very narrow band, max 1:1.2), Seiler and Lampkin oscillators (in the Lampkin's, an inductive voltage divider on the tuned circuit coil is used instead C_{v}, C_{g}, and C_{a} of Seiler's; schematics in the 1st ref).

 The oscillator's stability is due largely to the dependency of the tube's (or transistor's) forward transconductance on the resonant frequency (ω) of the tuned circuit.
 Specifically, Vackář found that forward transconductance varied as ω^{3} for the Clapp oscillator, as 1/ω for the Seiler oscillator, and as ω/Q for his design, where the Q factor of the coil (L_{1}) increases with ω.

 The conditions for a forward transconductance that varies minimally with respect to ω are met when: